-(Last Updated 2/17/19) Description and review of Alhambra: Sacramento’s Palace of Fantasy, a documentary about the Sacramento Alhambra Theatre which was razed in 1973.
+(Last UPDATED 1/21/2021) Description and review of Alhambra: Sacramento’s Palace of Fantasy, a documentary about the Sacramento Alhambra Theatre.
+The Alhambra Theatre was razed in 1973.

 On Wednesday evening I attended the world premiere of Alhambra: Sacramento’s Palace of Fantasy at the Tower Theatre.
 The 55-minute documentary details through interviews, pictures and vintage films the story of the Alhambra Theatre (1927-1973).

 See Related Post: Tower Theatre – Sacramento Landmarks

 There were two showings of the documentary that evening.
 The first showing at 7:00 p.m. was sold out when I went online to purchase my ticket.
 As a result, I attended the second showing at 8:20 p.m.